timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 ## SIMD Algorithm

 For the SIMD solution, we will use an algorithm described in Wojciech Muła's [SIMD-friendly algorithms for substring searching](http://0x80.pl/articles/simd-strfind.html#algorithm-1-generic-simd).
-It's based on the naive string-search algorithm that's modified for SIMD usage.
+It's based on the naive string search algorithm that's modified for SIMD usage.

 1. We load the first and last characters of the needle into `needleFirst` and `needleLast` vectors.
 2. We go through the haystack block by block.
 A block has the same size as a vector.
 With each iteration, we’re loading data into two vectors: the first one starts with the beginning of the block, the second one starts with the offset of the needle length minus one.
 We call them `blockFirst` and `blockLast`.